ivanDonadello/Visual-Relationship-Detection-LTN/README.md

 ## Using the Source Code

-- The `data` folder contains the VRD training and test set encoded for LTNs, the ontology that defines the logical constraints and the images in the test set.
-The VRD can be downloaded from https://cs.stanford.edu/people/ranjaykrishna/vrd/.
+- The `data` folder contains the LTNs encoding of the VRD training and test set, the ontology that defines the logical constraints and the images of the VRD test set.
+Images and their annotations can be downloaded from https://cs.stanford.edu/people/ranjaykrishna/vrd/.
 - The `models` folder contains the trained grounded theories of the experiments;
 - The `Visual-Relationship-Detection-master` folder contains the object detector model and the evaluation code provided in https://github.com/Prof-Lu-Cewu/Visual-Relationship-Detection for the evaluation of the phrase, relationship and predicate detection tasks on the VRD.

 **Requirements**

-We train and test the models with the following software configuration.
+We train and test the grounded theories with the following software configuration.
 However, more recent versions of the libraries could also work:

 - Ubuntu 14.04;
 - Matlab R2014a;